ClubNix/Josix/userdoc.md

 - (**STAFF**) `block_user_xp` Block (or unblock) user from earning xp in your server
   - `member` The member you want to block or unblock

+- `show_seasons` Show the seasons historical of the server
+  - `limit` The limit of season to display (1 <= limit <= 25)

+- `user_history` Show the history of the user in this server for all seasons he participated
+  - `member` Mention of the member you want to see the history (default yourself)

+- `info_season` See the information of a season
+  - `label` The label of the targeted season

+- `user_season_profile` See your profile for a given season
+  - `label` The label of the targeted season

 ## Reaction role
 The reaction role helps a discord server staff to automatically gives role to their users.